concepticon/norare-data/README.md

 $ norare map YOUR-DATASET-ID
 ```

-The raw file should be stored in the `raw` folder and a new `<dataset-ID>.tsv` should occur in your data set folder.
+The raw file should be stored in the `raw` folder and a new `<YOUR-DATASET-ID>.tsv` should occur in your data set folder.

 ### Validate